 From the book mentioned above, by Yuval Taylor, “From the perspective of ninety years later, Zora and Langston’s Southern road trip seems a halcyon journey of bonhomie, adventure, creativity, discovery, and intellectual challenge.
 It was certainly an eye-opening experience for Langston, who had learned of the South primarily through books and through talking to others who had been there.
 What surprised him most was the happiness of its inhabitants: “Most of the Negroes seemed to be having a grand time and one couldn’t help but like them,” he wrote in his characteristically naive manner.
 I doubt that Zora, on the other hand, saw anything very different from what she’d already seen on her journeys.
 And the trip had also “worn [her] down,” as she later wrote: she only weighed 124 pounds by the end of it.
 For her, the grandest thing must have been cementing her friendship with Langston — and being “fed on the company of good things.”

-Perhaps a stretch of automotive history, Hughes and Hurston became pioneers of the American road trip.
+Perhaps a stretch of automotive history, but their time together saw Hughes and Hurston become pioneers of the American road trip.
 The US Highway System had only just opened two years prior, and these two artists took full advantage of what the open road offered – freedom to be – freedom to go.

 Langston Hughes wrote a poem the year of their trip titled Florida Road Workers.